This post may contain affiliate links. Please read my disclosure policy.

-It’s even more convenient to use frozen fruit to make this cherry crisp — there’s no need to pit them, plus they’re not as expensive as fresh in-season cherries can be.
+It’s even more convenient to use frozen fruit to make this cherry crisp — there’s no need to pit them, plus they’re not as expensive as fresh summer cherries can be.

 Tips for making the best cherry crisp: